rawrmaan/restyped/README.md

 ## Benefits

-- **End to end typing:** Share request and response types between your client and server for ease of use and peace of mind
+🔌 **End to end typing:** Share request and response types between your client and server for ease of use and peace of mind
 - **Easy to learn and use:** Start using RESTyped in typically less than one minute per route
 - **Unopinionated:** Works with any new or existing REST API
-- **Versatile:** Supports any server framework or REST client
+- **Universal:** Supports any server framework or REST client
 - **Lightweight:** Most server and client implementations don't even add any code--just types
-- **Great for Public APIs:** Create an API definition in minutes so TypeScript users can consume your API--fully typed
+- **Great for public APIs:** Create an API definition in minutes so TypeScript users can consume your API, fully typed

 ## How to use it
 RESTyped is a specification.
 Once you spend a few minutes typing your API, you can use these server and client wrappers to serve and consume your API in a type-safe manner: